 Van E Gosse Professor of History

-I came to Franklin & Marshall in 2001, after a varied career in academia and politics, including teaching at Wellesley and Trinity, and working for national organizations like Peace Action.
+I came to Franklin & Marshall in 2001, after a varied career in academia and politics, including teaching at Wellesley and Trinity Colleges, and working for national organizations like Peace Action.
 My teaching and scholarship have focused on the African American struggle for citizenship, and politics and culture in the Global Cold War.
 I first published a series of books and articles on radical movements after World War II (the New Left).
 This led to studying the long-term evolution of American democracy and whether African Americans would ever become "first-class citizens."
 To my surprise, this question was debated as far back as the 1790s, and black Americans were always part of that debate; see my recent book (The First Reconstruction) plus an edited collection and several articles, listed below.

 A.B., History, Columbia University, January 1983